 As for regular GO programs, all data will be archived as Level 1 data (raw).
-Where appropriate, Level 2 (corrected for instrumental and atmospheric effects) and Level 3 (flux calibrated) will be provided by the SMO, or the PSI science teams.
+Where appropriate, Level 2 (corrected for instrumental and atmospheric effects) and Level 3 (flux calibrated) data will be provided by the SMO or the PSI science teams.
 In addition, the data generated by any accepted Level 4 processing will be archived in a similar manner.

-For the SOFIA Legacy Programs level 1-3 data will be accessible to the community immediately upon completion of processing and will not have any exclusive use periods.
+For the SOFIA Legacy Programs, Level 1-3 data will be accessible to the community immediately upon completion of processing and will not have any exclusive-use periods.
 Level 4 data from the SLP teams will be archived and publically available as they are delivered, based on agreements with the SMO.

-1.5.
+2.3.
 Proposal Evaluation and Selection Process

 The proposals for SLP participation will be evaluated by a review committee, which will advise the SMO Director.
-This review will be separate from the general Cycle 7 time allocation committee (TAC).
-The findings and recommendations of the SLP review will be coordinated with the regular Cycle 7 TAC and the SMO Director and (DSI) Deputy
+This review will be separate from the general Cycle 8 Time Allocation Committee (TAC).
+The findings and recommendations of the SLP review will be coordinated with the regular Cycle 8 TAC and the SMO Director and (DSI) Deputy Director.
+As for regular SOFIA observing proposals, the SMO Director is the selection official for the SLP proposals.